CSCI-4830-002-2014/CSCI-4830-002-2014.github.io/units/d3_1/index.md

 # Challenges

 One way to show you have indeed learned a new skill is to apply that skill to a novel problem.
-You can make three or four blue circles just as what the tutorial article has demonstrated.
+You can make three or four blue circles just like the tutorial article has demonstrated.
 That's great!
 But we want to challenge you to do something new.

 ### Challenge 1 - Draw 10 circles.